-When the secondary facility is officially decommissioned over the next few months in favor of CloudEndure Disaster Recovery, CGS will decrease its annual disaster recovery expenses by 50%, eliminating the costs of duplicate management overhead, connectivity, software licensing, hardware, and more.
+When the secondary disaster recovery facility is officially decommissioned in favor of CloudEndure Disaster Recovery into AWS, CGS will decrease its annual disaster recovery expenses by 50% – eliminating the costs of duplicate management overhead, connectivity, software licensing, hardware, and more.

 CGS is a business applications, enterprise learning, and outsourcing services company.
 Headquartered in New York City, CGS employs more than 7,500 professionals across the globe.
 The application solutions division includes two enterprise resource planning (ERP) practices and a technology solutions practice.

-Until recently, CGS implemented disaster recovery through a colocation data center on the West Coast.
-However, as its business scaled up, CGS had to keep buying duplicate hardware, software, and connectivity resources for the secondary location as well as additional cloud compute resources — all of which might never actually be used.
+Until recently, CGS implemented disaster recovery through a secondary colocation data center on the West Coast.
+However, as its business scaled, CGS had to keep buying duplicate hardware, software, and connectivity resources for the secondary location, as well as additional cloud compute resources — all of which might never actually be used.

-With hundreds of mission-critical servers, including large ERP databases, the team couldn’t afford to choose a solution that required compromise.
-They needed a good automation engine for VM provisioning, unlimited continuous data replication, and integration with public cloud infrastructure services.
+With hundreds of mission-critical servers, the team could not afford to compromise on a solution.
+The environment included Microsoft Dynamics ERP applications and ERP software built on Microsoft .NET, SQL Server, and IIS, using various clustering technologies.
+They needed a good automation engine for VM provisioning, continuous data replication, and integration with AWS services.

 According to Brandi, the team “looked at many disaster recovery solutions, but couldn’t find a product that not only replicated data, but also rapidly orchestrated the provisioning of virtual machines in the event of a disaster, until we came across CloudEndure.”

-The fact that CloudEndure offered automated cloud orchestration and machine conversion to cloud, along with continuous data replication, automated failback, and no disk size limitations, convinced Brandi to set up a proof of concept.
+The fact that CloudEndure Disaster Recovery offered automated orchestration and machine conversion to AWS, along with continuous data replication, automated failback, and no disk size limitations, convinced Brandi to set up a proof of concept (POC).

-With the main goal of decommissioning the secondary data center, CGS has replicated hundreds of client servers in AWS through CloudEndure.
+With the main goal of decommissioning the secondary data center, CGS has replicated hundreds of client servers in AWS using CloudEndure Disaster Recovery.
 Brandi reports, “We’re moving forward with replication on a client-by-client basis.
 As we phase out clients, we decommission their replicas in the secondary facility.
 When we’ve replicated all of the clients in AWS with CloudEndure, we can start to decommission the facility and realize the cost savings we are looking for.”

 Brandi estimates that when “the software costs of CloudEndure and AWS are compared to CGS’s current DR solution, CGS can save 50% of its DR costs annually with the new cloud-based disaster recovery solution.”